ebicoin/ebicoin/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run peercoin-qt.
+After completing windows setup then run ebicoin-qt.
-Alternatively you can run windows command line (cmd) in peercoin program dir. cd daemon peercoind
+Alternatively you can run windows command line (cmd) in ebicoin program dir. cd daemon ebicoind
-You would need to create a configuration file peercoin.conf in the default wallet directory.
-Grant access to peercoind/peercoin-qt in anti-virus and firewall applications if necessary.
+You would need to create a configuration file ebicoin.conf in the default wallet directory.
+Grant access to ebicoind/ebicoin-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can